 Submission for students who commenced in July 2014: 3pm, Tuesday 9 June 2015.

-Theses should be submitted to Linda Kristian in the Front Office by the due date and time.
+Theses should be submitted to the Student Administration Manager in the Front Office by the due date and time.
 Please note that there will be a mark penalty of 5 marks per day for theses submitted after these dates and times.

 Three copies are required and these may be either soft or hard bound.
-In addition, an electronic copy of the thesis (*.pdf format) must be supplied to the supervisor and to Linda Kristian () by the deadline.
+In addition, an electronic copy of the thesis (*.pdf format) must be supplied to the supervisor and to the Student Administration Manager () by the deadline.
 The student’s name and the year should be shown on the cover in a non-detachable way.
 Copies of the thesis can be printed using the School laser printers.